kontent-ai/data-ops/src/commands/migrations/README.md

 > - Both `readStatus` and `saveStatus` functions must be implemented.
 > - Ensure your plugin script exports these functions correctly.
 > - Handle any required data storage (e.g., database connections, file I/O) within your custom functions.

----

-## Additional Notes

-- **ES Modules Requirement**: Data-ops requires migration scripts and plugins to be ES Modules.
-Ensure your scripts are written in ES Module format or transpiled accordingly.
-- **JavaScript Only**: The migration tools support only JavaScript files.
-If you write migrations in TypeScript, you must transpile them before running.
-- **Execution Order**: Pay attention to the `order` property in your migration scripts to control the execution sequence.

----

-By following these guidelines and understanding the migration commands, you can effectively manage and automate changes to your Kontent.ai environments, ensuring consistency and streamlining your content management workflows.